amolthakare/amolthakare/README.md

 Self-motivated developer and detail-oriented full-stack web developer with a specialization in Node.js Interested in building user-friendly products and looking forward to working in a challenging role that leads to the organization's overall growth and development.

-🔭 I’m currently working on [Tooth Tracker](https://github.com/amolthakare/Tooth-Tracker)
+🔭 I’m currently working on [CraftsVilla-Clone-Megamart](https://github.com/amolthakare/CraftsVilla-Clone-Megamart)

 🌱 Expert Full Stack Web Developer😇